Content from Introducing Databases and SQL

 Relational databases

 You can see the tables in the database by looking at the left hand side of the screen under Database Structure tab.
 Here you will see a list under “Tables.”
 Each item listed here corresponds to one of the csv files we were exploring earlier.
 To see the contents of any table, right-click on it, and then click the “Browse Table” from the menu, or select the “Browse Data” tab next to the “Database Structure” tab and select the wanted table from the dropdown named “Table”.
 This will give us a view that we’re used to - a copy of the table.
-Hopefully this helps to show that a database is, in some sense, just a collection of tables, where there’s some value in the tables that allows them to be connected to each other (the “related” part of “relational database”).
+Hopefully this helps to show that a database is, in some sense, only a collection of tables, where there’s some value in the tables that allows them to be connected to each other (the “related” part of “relational database”).

 The “Database Structure” tab also provides some metadata about each table.
 If you click on the down arrow next to a table name, you will see information about the columns, which in databases are referred to as “fields,” and their assigned data types.
 (The rows of a database table are called records.)
 Each field contains one variety or type of data, often numbers or text.
 You can see in the surveys table that most fields contain numbers (BIGINT, or big integer, and FLOAT, or floating point numbers/decimals) while the species table is entirely made up of text fields.